 France is a country of vast contrasts, with a rich heritage, delicious regional cuisine and cities and scenic landscapes which are simply breath-taking wherever you go.

-If you are planning France summer holidays this year, you may consider staying in the quaint harbour towns of Normandy or Brittany in the north, or perhaps you prefer the exclusive resorts of Cannes, Antibes and St. Tropez along the Côte d’Azur in the south, where cocktails are sipped in cabanas on private beaches and designer shopping and partying is ‘de rigueur’.
+If you are planning France summer holidays this year, you may consider staying in the quaint harbour towns of Normandy or Brittany in the north, or perhaps you prefer the exclusive resorts of Cannes, Antibes and Saint-Tropez along the Côte d’Azur in the south, where cocktails are sipped in cabanas on private beaches and designer shopping and partying is ‘de rigueur’.

 To the east, close to the Swiss and German borders, canal-side towns with colourful, half-timbered houses and floral displays delight, and restaurants serve scrumptious regional cuisine and locally produced wines.

 Alternatively, outdoor enthusiasts may enjoy gliding along Canal du Midi on a narrowboat, cycling in the Dordogne or learning all about the health benefits of lavender at a distillery in Provence.

 If you’re still curious about where to go and what to do in France in summer, look no further, our guide will fill you with inspiration and have you planning your France summer travel in no time at all!